-The narrowest point opposite Cay Sal Bank (between Cuba and the Bahamas) is ca. 45 km from shelf to shelf; the Strait widens significantly to the west from there, reaching 145 km south of Key West; it also widens to the north to ca. 60 km off Miami and to ca. 80 km off Little Bahama Bank.
-(All measurements are approximately at 100 m depth, so as not to include the marginal shelves).
+The narrowest point opposite Cay Sal Bank (i.e., the shallow bank located between Cuba and the Bahamas) is ca. 45 km from shelf to shelf; the Strait widens significantly to the west from there, reaching

+145 km south of Key West; it also widens to the north to ca. 60 km off Miami and to ca. 80 km off Little Bahama Bank.
+(All measurements are approximately at the 100 m isobath, so as not to include the marginal shelves).